expo/expo/docs/pages/versions/unversioned/sdk/application.md

 ### `Application.nativeBuildVersion`

 The internal build version of the native application that the app store may use to distinguish between different binaries.
 This is the `Info.plist` value for `CFBundleVersion` on iOS (set with `ios.buildNumber` value in `app.json` in a standalone app) and the version code set by `android.versionCode` in app.json on Android at the time the native app was built.
 On web, this value is `null`.
+Note that the return type on Android will a `number` and the return type on iOS will be a `string`.

-- e.g., `2.11.0.16344`
+- e.g., `iOS: "2.11.0", Android: 114`

 ### `Application.androidId`